Orso-bit/Football_Manager/README.md

 - **Filter by Role**
   Quickly view players by position to organize your team more efficiently.

+- **Filter by Number of Players for Match**
+  Select 5, 6, 8, or 11 players based on the type of match.

+- **User Notification and Date Picker Support**
+  Pick a date and time for your match and receive a notification reminder.

 ## Requirements

+---

 - **SwiftUI** – For an intuitive user interface
 - **SwiftData** – For data persistence